ivajon/NGAC_ABE/docs/README.md

 ### Starting the interface layer

 1. Run the setup tool `setup.py`
-2. Ensure that Crypto server and NGAC are running
+2. Ensure that the Crypto server and NGAC are running
-3. Start the server `python src` from interface_layer folder
+3. Start the server `python src` from the interface_layer folder

 ## Using the app